 The future of the nation was seemingly at stake.

-Earlier this month, an international education report revealed that Australian children ranked 27th out of a possible 48 nations (and far lower among English-speaking countries), in areas of language, mathematics and science.
+Recently, an international education report revealed that Australian children ranked 27th out of a possible 48 nations (and far lower among English-speaking countries), in areas of language, mathematics and science.

 Barely a murmur was heard.
 (Loading tumbleweed to blow through the newsroom).